ptahproject/ptah/docs/faq.rst

 Why does Ptah use a Folder paradigm?
 ------------------------------------

-It *does not* require a Folder paradigm or containment.  ptah_app demonstrates the features of ptah_cms and one of those features are content heirarchies.
-Thus the Page/Folder experience in ptah_app.
+It *does not* require a Folder paradigm or containment.  ptah.cmsapp demonstrates the features of ptah.cms and one of those features are content heirarchies.
+Thus the Page/Folder experience in ptah.cmsapp.
 We currently have a Poll add-on which does not participate in Page/Folder heirarchy.

 Why does Ptah not use ZODB?
 ---------------------------